drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-It is worth noticing that for the structures of the previous page, there are no separate Z and E isomers: they are in equilibrium!
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/z-e-isomers-are-equilibrium-f7996a7f'><i class='fa fa-play' aria-hidden='true'></i></button>It is worth noticing that for the structures of the previous page, there are no separate Z and E isomers: they are in equilibrium!
 In this conjugated system, the double bond becomes single in the enolic tautomer form 2, which then allows the rotation about this bond.
 The isomerization is thermodynamically controlled with an E/Z ratio depending on the energies of the two isomers (for the R group concerned).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures